wasmCloud/wasmcloud-dev-site/content/reference/lattice-protocols/rpc.md

 * Actor-to-Provider
 * Provider-to-Actor

-ℹ️ All RPC interactions take place on a _separate_ NATS client connection from the control interface for security reasons.
+ℹ️ All RPC interactions take place on a NATS client connection that is separate from the control interface for security reasons.
 All requests and replies on the RPC connection are serialized via [message pack](https://msgpack.org/index.html).

-### The Invocation
+### The invocation

-All RPC interactions within the lattice involve the sending of an `Invocation` and the receipt of an `InvocationResponse`.
+All RPC interactions within the lattice involve sending an `Invocation` and receiving an `InvocationResponse`.
 Even if the operation is "fire and forget", the `InvocationResponse` is required to indicate a successful acknowledgement of the invocation.

-Because these structs are used in multiple places by multiple languages, you can find them in different places throughout the code base.
+Because these structures are used in multiple places by multiple languages, you can find them in different places throughout the code base.
 Here are a couple of locations:
 * The Smithy [Interface](https://github.com/wasmCloud/interfaces/blob/main/core/wasmcloud-core.smithy#L143) - smithy models are considered authoritative as language-specific implementations should be generated from these IDL models.
 * The [wasmCloud OTP Host Runtime](https://github.com/wasmCloud/wasmcloud-otp/blob/main/host_core/native/hostcore_wasmcloud_native/src/inv.rs#L23) - There is a Rust implementation of the `Invocation` and `InvocationResponse` structs used by the host.